scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 The full list of currently supported ``NdMapping`` classes includes:

-* ``HoloMaps``: The most flexible high-dimensional data structure in HoloViews that allows ``Element`` instances to be embedded in an arbitrarily high-dimensional space, that is rendered either as an animation (i.e. video) or as an interactive plot that allows exploration via a set of widgets.
+* ``HoloMaps``: The most flexible high-dimensional data structure in HoloViews, allowing ``Element`` instances to be embedded in an arbitrarily high-dimensional space, to be rendered either as a video animation or as an interactive plot that allows exploration via a set of widgets.

 * ``GridSpaces``: A data structure for generating spatial layouts with either a single row (1D) or a two-dimensional grid.
-Each overall grid axis corresponds to a key dimensions.
+Each overall grid axis corresponds to a key dimension.

 * ``NdLayouts``/``NdOverlays``: Unlike ``Layout`` or ``Overlay``
-  objects, these spaces only support homogenous sets of elements but allow you to define the various dimensions over which these items vary.
+  objects, these spaces only support homogeneous sets of elements, but allow you to define the various dimensions over which these items vary.

-All of the above classes are simply different ways to convey a high-dimensional dataset.
-Just as with ``Elements`` it is possible to cast between these different spaces via the constructor (although ``GridSpace``is restricted to a maximum of two dimensions).
-In addition, they can all be tabularized into a HoloViews ``Table`` element or a pandas ``DataFrame``, a feature that is also supported by the ``Element`` primitives.
+All of the above classes are simply different ways to package and view a high-dimensional dataset.
+Just as with ``Elements``, it is possible to cast between these different spaces via the constructor (although ``GridSpace`` is restricted to a maximum of two dimensions).
+In addition, they can all be tabularized into a HoloViews ``Table`` element or a pandas ``DataFrame`` [pandas]_, a feature that is also supported by the ``Element`` primitives.

-To get a sense of how composing data and generating complex figures works within this framework we explore some artificial data in Figure :ref:`spaces`.
-Here we will vary the frequency and amplitude of sine and cosine waves demonstrating how we can quickly embed this data into a high-dimensional space.
+To get a sense of how composing data and generating complex figures works within this framework, we explore some artificial data in Figure :ref:`spaces`.
+Here we will vary the frequency and amplitude of sine and cosine waves, demonstrating how we can quickly embed this data into a high-dimensional space.
 The first thing we have to do is to declare the dimensions of the space we want to explore as the key dimensions (``kdims``) of the HoloMap.
-Next we populate the space iterating over the frequencies, amplitudes and trigonometric functions, generating ``Curve`` element individually and assigning to the HoloMap at the correct position in the declared multi-dimensional space.
+Next we populate the space iterating over the frequencies, amplitudes, and the two trigonometric functions, generating each ``Curve`` element individually and assigning to the HoloMap at the correct position in the declared multi-dimensional space.

-We can immediately go ahead and display this HoloMap either as an animation or using the default widgets.
-Visualizing individual curves in isolation is not very useful however, instead we want to see how the curves vary across ``Frequency`` and ``Amplitude`` in a single plot.
-A ``GridSpace`` provides such a representation and by using of the space conversion method ``.grid`` we can easily transform our three-dimensional HoloMap into a two-dimensional GridSpace (which then allows the trigonometric function to be varied via the drop-down menu).
-Finally, after composing a ``Layout`` together with the original ``HoloMap``, we let the display system handle the plotting and rendering.
+..
+  jbednar: it's embarrassing that the subfigure label is missing in A.
+  Maybe suppress both such labels to avoid the problem?
+But then it's hard to refer to A and B in the caption.
+  Should 'xs' be 'ps' or even 'phases', for clarity?
+  Isn't even A a HoloMap, covering cos and sin?

 .. figure:: spaces_example.png
    :scale: 30%